somayehva/Real-Time-Canvas-Party/README.md

 # Real-Time Canvas Party

-Real-Time Canvas Party is an interactive web application that allows users to draw and collaborate on a shared canvas in real-time using HTML5 Canvas, CSS, JavaScript, Express.js, and WebSocket.
-It's the perfect platform for a fun and creative DrawTogether experience!
+Real-Time Canvas Party is an interactive web app that allows users to draw and collaborate on a shared canvas in real-time.
+Built using HTML5 Canvas, CSS, JavaScript, Express.js, and WebSocket.

 ![Real-Time Canvas Party Preview](https://github.com/somayehva/Real-Time-Canvas-Party/blob/main/Fun%20With%20Canvas.png)